 - 11) Catahoulas eat a lot.

-1) The Catahoula was developed in Louisiana
+1) History of the Catahoula – Originated in Louisiana

 2) Catahoulas have spread beyond the Gulf Coast.